unmtransinfo/TIGA/README.md

 this also means that results from the Catalog and TIGA have changed from release to release, which can be confusing, and presents a challenge for aggregating studies by trait.
+* Cerezo et al., 2025 describes major additions and improvements, but also data quality challenges, from pre-published results, and large-scale multi-trait studies.
+As of the 2025-09-16 release, TIGA does not include pre-published studies.

 ## Features of TIGA